Last updated: July 2020

 That ugly feeling of unappreciation and betrayal nibbles when you check mentees’ works and disclose their plagiarism, doesn’t it?

 Are they lazy to spend time on assignments?
-Are they poor writers?
+Are they poor writers or time managers?
 Or, maybe they don’t know the topic you assign?

-Reasons vary, and most of them are psychological rather than material.
-Unveil them now to understand how to work with students so they wouldn’t even think of plagiarism in academia.
+Reasons vary, and they may depend on the types of plagiarism (whether it’s self-plagiarism, accidental plagiarism, or intentional plagiarism).
+Anyway, most of them are psychological rather than material.
+Unveil them now to understand how to work with students so they wouldn’t even think of academic dishonesty.

 A core reason for procrastination, fear of failure is what affects student motivation and learning strategies.
 It appears when students dread to disappoint expectations or aren’t sure of their writing skills and topic knowledge.